 Now it just needs some hand sewing to keep the folds and everything else in place, Ill put up some pictures of the finished thing soon.

 This year is the first year in my life to go to Medeltidsveckan (medieval week) on Gotland and since I have NO medieval clothing what so ever this spring have been very much about making a few outfits for me to wear.
-My favourite fashion turned out to be the German kampfrau fashion.
+My favourite fashion turned out to be the 16th century German fashion.
 It just fits me so well and I just love it and I am well in the way of making my first dress.

 The outfit is very much inspired by this painting by Bonifacio Veronese from around 1540